Tokennn/Pokemon.WPF/README.md

 ## Installation

 > [!NOTE]
-> Request access to be added as a collaborator.
+> Request access to be added as a collaborator

 Clone the repository from GitHub: